thoughtpolice/minibsdiff/README.md

     dependencies.

   * It works everywhere (even under MSVC.)

+  * There's a simple example included that should show you how to get started.

   * Because there are no external dependencies and it's so small, **minibsdiff is great place to start if you need to customize bsdiff yourself**!
 You'll